caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_2_transformation/README.md

-# ETL - Part 2 of 2 - Leveraging dbt-DuckDB to Transform data after reading external Parquet files.
+# ETL - Part 2 of 2 - Leveraging dbt-Snowflake to perform Transformation Step (Reading Parquet from S3 -> Storing in Snowflake External Tables -> dbt Transformation in Snowflake).

 ## Table of Contents